NazarPashazade/express-winston-logger/README.md

 ---

-### What This Package Does
+## What This Package Does

 - Provides a **centralized logger** for your Node.js services.

-- Supports **console logging** with colored output.

 - Integrates with **Elasticsearch** to store logs in a structured format.

-- Written in TypeScript for full type safety and better IDE support.
+- Allows **Sanitization** of sensitive fields (like password, token, email) in logs, with customizable fields.

 - Returns a ready-to-use `logger` instance for application logging.

-- Configurable log levels, service name, and Elasticsearch integration.
+- Supports automatic **RequestId injection** to correlate logs per request.

+- Written in **TypeScript** for full type safety and better IDE support.

+- Supports **console logging** with colored output.

 - Provides **Express middleware** (`httpLogger`) to log all HTTP requests with dynamic log levels: